collabora/obs-gitlab-runner/README.md

 - `OBS_PASSWORD`: The password used to authenticate the above username.
 Although there are no places where this value should be logged, **for safety purposes, it is highly recommended to mark this variable as *Masked*.**.

+For obs-gitlab-runner, these should generally be configured within the "CI/CD" section of the repository / group settings. **For safety purposes, it is highly recommended to mark the `OBS_PASSWORD` variable as *Masked*.**.
+(It should not be logged anywhere regardless, but that will provide insulation against mistakes.)

+For obo-cli, you can additionally use the `--obs-server`, `--obs-user`, and `--obs-password` options, but care should be taken to avoid accidentally saving the values into shell history or other tenuous locations.

+### Flag syntax

+Any flag arguments shown below can also explicitly take a true/false value, e.g.
+`--rebuild-if-unchanged`, `--rebuild-if-unchanged=true`, and
+`--rebuild-if-unchanged=false`.
+This is primarily useful to conditionally set the value for a flag; you can set `SOME_VARIABLE=true/false` in your CI pipeline, then use that variable in a flag value as `--flag=$SOME_VARIABLE`.

 ### Commands